Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 Backup file: `backup.zip`

 We found a backup file.
 I downloaded the zip file and when I tried to extract it, I was asked for a passphrase.
-Before I try to crack it, I tried `hannah` and it worked (Always test password reuse!).
+Before I try to crack it, I tried `hannah` and it worked (Always test for password reuse!).
 If it didn't, we had to use `zip2john` and then crack it with `john`.

 Zip file passphrase: `hannah`